ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 As we will discuss later in {{privacy}}, configuring a large number of issuers can lead to privacy concerns for the clients in the ecosystem.
-Therefore, we are careful to ensure that the number of issuers is kept strictly bounded by a fixed small number M. The actual issuers can be replaced with different issuers as long as the total never exceeds M.
-Moreover, issuer replacements also have an effect on client anonymity that is similar to when a key rotation occurs, so replacement should only be permitted at similar intervals.
+Therefore, we are careful to ensure that the number of issuers is kept strictly bounded.
+The actual issuers can be replaced with different issuers as long as the total never exceeds this bound.
+Moreover, issuer replacements also have an effect on client anonymity that is similar to when a key rotation occurs.
+Issuer so replacement should only be permitted at similar intervals.

-See {{privacy}} for more details about safe choices of M.
+See {{privacy}} for more details about safe choices of this bound.

-# Client-Issuer relationship {#client-issuer}
+# Client-Issuer trust relationship {#client-issuer}

 It is important, based on the architecture above, that any Client can determine whether it would like to interact with a given Issuer in the ecosystem.
+Note that this decision must be taken before a Client issues a valid redemption to the Server, since redemptions reveal the anonymity set that the Client belongs to.

-This judgement can be based on a multitude of factors.
-In this document, we highlight some of the import
+This judgement can be based on a multitude of factors, associated with the way that a Server presents itself in the ecosystem.
+A non-exhaustive list of Server characteristics that a Client MAY want to check are the following.

-## Trusting issuers

-TODO: explain how clients should decide whether to trust issuers or not
+- Which key registry a Server posts their key updates to.
+- How frequent key updates are issued, and which ciphersuite they use.
+- The reason given to initiate the redemption.

+To aid Client trust decisions, a Server can publish a "Privacy Pass policy" that documents the procedures that the Server uses to ensure that Client privacy is respected.
+If a Server does not publish such a document then the Client may choose to use its own judgement, or to reject the Server altogether.

+It should be noted that the Client trust decision can be made apriori by specifying an allow-list of all Issuers that it accepts tokens from.
+This means that these checks do not have to be performed online.

 # Privacy considerations {#privacy}